Author Archives: Jack Rawlins

 Start at the intersection of Kelsey Creek Rd. an Hwy 29.
 There’s dirt shoulder parking.

-A short stretch into the ride you’ll see Wight Rd. prominently forking off to the R. Our loop ends there.
+A short stretch into the ride you’ll see Wight Rd. prominently forking off to the R. Don’t take it but note it.
+Our loop ends there.

 Kelsey Creek Road